 4. Redefine Your Packaging

-Modifying the product packaging can also help reduce waste.
+Modifying product packaging can also help reduce waste.
 Try using recyclable and reusable packaging material for reducing packaging materials.
 Many items on the market have already reduced their packaging when bought in bulk.
 It can help you save money while also reducing the amount of waste produced.

 5. Look After Waste Management Machinery

-To determine the quantity of garbage produced, seek waste management machinery like trash compactors, backhoe loaders, excavators, and other forms of waste management gears.
+To determine the quantity of garbage produced, seek waste management machineries like trash compactors, backhoe loaders, excavators, and other forms of waste management gear.
 These are readily available and quite reliable.
 To achieve the best results, maintain your equipment in good working order.
 If you have old machinery, check its energy level on a regular basis.
 It might be consuming high amounts of electricity while producing just a small quantity of waste.

 6. Think About Food/Organic Waste